 This step-by-step guide will introduce you to Zoom and how to use it.
 At the end of this guide, you’ll learn how to set up and join a Zoom meeting.
 You’ll also know about Zoom’s most important features.
 Let’s get started.

 Zoom is a product of the Zoom Video Communications Company.
-It is a cloud-based video conferencing platform that facilitates online meetings, audio conferencing, webinars, meeting recordings, and live chat.
+It’s a cloud-based video conferencing platform that facilitates online meetings, audio conferencing, webinars, meeting recordings, and live chat.

 Before you can start with Zoom, you need to sign up for an account.
 Zoom offers four different pricing tiers that cover both personal and business needs.
 Let’s check them out.

-Zoom Pro: Great for small teams.
-You can create personal meeting IDs for recurring Zoom meetings, record meeting in the cloud or on users’ devices.
-This tiers costs $14.99/month/host with a meeting duration limit of 24 hours.
+- Zoom Pro: Great for small teams.
+You can create personal meeting IDs for recurring Zoom meetings, record meetings in the cloud or on users’ devices.
+This tier costs $14.99/month/host with a meeting duration limit of 24 hours.